JonathanDolley/livingtogether.xyz.2/content/posts/progress/updates/240519-study-tour/index.md

 ### Our seed Farm

 Our next stop was nearby and was, like Nunbisan Village, quite a famous and popular place to visit for Hansalim members, hosting thousands of visitors each year.
 It is called Woori Siat Nongjang (Our Seed Farm) and is a special research farm for the preservation of native seeds and the development of climate resilient varieties.
-Kang Joon-seok, who runs the farm, has spent many years practicing natural farming methods and encouraging greater biodiversity on the farm so that in recent years they have begun to see the return of native silk worm to their mulberry trees!
+Ahn Sang-hui, who runs the farm, has spent many years practicing natural farming methods and encouraging greater biodiversity on the farm so that in recent years they have begun to see the return of native silk worm to their mulberry trees!
 We even saw some silkworm lava ourselves on the trees as we took a tour of the farm!

 {{< img src="/posts/progress/updates/240519-study-tour/Our-seed-farm.jpg" height="" width="100%" align="center" title="Kang Joon-seok of Our Seed Farm" >}}